 But it is better to test on a large set of variables before making any conclusion on the best type, day, and time.

-Every piece of content has its own relevant time and moment.
-For example, A fashion brand won’t be posting a new range of winter clothes at the start of summer.
+For example, a fashion brand won’t post a new range of winter clothes at the start of summer.
 Now that was self-explanatory.
 But sometimes your general content has some hidden relevant times too.

 Using Facebook analytics data, you can start A/B testing the same content at different times to see the most effective time to serve your audience.